GriffinDD/PDMDatabase/README.md

 Simple java command line app used to simulate a movie-watching service via postgresql.
+This repo just contains the application itself, but would function if a valid database and credentials were provided in InitConnection.java in the projects src folder.